Fetrw/Matches-game/README.md

 # Match Game 🎮

 This project is a match-picking game implemented using React and TypeScript.
 The player and the computer take turns picking matches from the board, aiming to make the last winning move.
+The game is over once all matches are taken.
+Whoever has the even amount of matches wins.

 ## 🚀 Features